OpenAds-Auction/OpenAdsUniversalCreative/README.md

-# Prebid Universal Creative
+# OpenAds Universal Creative

-Prebid Universal Creative is a javascript api to render multiple formats.
-This file is inserted into the prebid creative as a placeholder for the winning prebid creative.
+OpenAds Universal Creative is a javascript api to render multiple formats.
+This file is inserted into the openads creative as a placeholder for the winning openads creative.
 It should support the following formats:
  - Banner
  - Outstream Video
  - Mobile